Inuyasha the Movie: Swords of an Honorable Ruler: Plot

 The possessed Inuyasha runs into his older brother, Sesshomaru, who battles Inuyasha for having taken up So’unga.
 So’unga orders Inuyasha to attack Sesshomaru's company, Jaken and Rin, until Kagome intervenes and uses the Beads of Subjugation necklace command on Inuyasha to release him from So’unga's possession.
 After So’unga flies off to find a new host, Sesshomaru leaves Jaken and Rin behind, while Inuyasha leaves an unconscious Kagome with them, vowing to destroy So’unga himself.
 After being joined by her friends, Totosai reveals that So’unga is possessed by an ancient evil demon, following its sealing since there were no instructions given by Tōga as to what to do with it following his death.
 Meanwhile, So’unga retrieves Sesshomaru’s severed arm from the past and revives Takemaru, who, equipped with the sword and a new body, vows revenge on Tōga by killing his sons.
 Takemaru takes over a nearby castle and slays its army, resurrecting the approximately two-thousand soldiers as an army of the undead, as well as opening a portal to the netherworld.

 Kagome and the rest of the group, including Jaken and Rin, join Inuyasha and Sesshomaru in a battle against Takemaru’s army.
 Despite inflicting heavy casualties on the soldiers, Miroku uses his Wind Tunnel to eliminate the rest.
 Kagome informs Inuyasha that, according to Totosai, the only way to defeat Takemaru and So’unga is to combine the forces of Tessaiga's Backlash Wave and the Dragon Strike of Sesshomaru's Tōkijin; Inuyasha initially refuses, noting that he and Sesshomaru could never fight side-by-side.
 Inuyasha kills Takemaru, forcing So’unga to form a physical body of its own.
 Inuyasha and Sesshomaru continuously fail to destroy Takemaru individually; the brothers eventually give in and use the powers of their swords to destroy So’unga's body and send the sword into the netherworld.
-Tōga’s spirit appears, remarking that he's proud of his sons before the portal to the netherworld closes.
-Sesshomaru departs with Jaken and Rin as Inuyasha and his allies look over the surrounding environment turning back to normal.
+Tōga’s spirit appears, remarking that he is proud of his sons, before the portal to the netherworld closes.
+Sesshomaru departs with Jaken and Rin, while Inuyasha and his allies look over the surrounding environment reverting normally.

 Voice cast

 Production

-Like the second film, the third film is produced by the same staff members from the first film: Toshiya Shinohara directed the film at Sunrise, Katsuyuki Sumisawa wrote the screenplay, Hideyuki Motohashi designed the characters and acted as a chief animation director, and Kaoru Wada composed the music.
-Original creator and mangaka Rumiko Takahashi personally designed the human form of Inuyasha and Sesshomaru's father, Dog General, as his human form was never shown in the manga and the television series.
+Like the second film, the third film is produced by the same staff members from the first film: Shinohara directed the film at Sunrise, Sumisawa wrote the screenplay, Hideyuki Motohashi designed the characters and acted as a chief animation director, and Kaoru Wada composed the music.
+Takahashi designed the human form of Inuyasha and Sesshomaru's father, Toga, as his human form was never shown in the manga and the anime series.

 The theme song, "Four Seasons", is performed by Namie Amuro.

 Release

-The film was released in Japanese theaters on December 20, 2003.
+The film premiered in Japan on December 20, 2003.